sigpwny/sigpwny.com/content/events/fallctf/2023/index.md

 series: fallctf
 description: Fall CTF is a 6-hour hacking competition for UIUC students hosted by SIGPwny.
 UIUC students of all backgrounds are welcome, including beginners!
-  Work in teams of two on challenges related to web hacking, reverse engineering, binary exploitation, and more!
-Plus, free food, free swag, and companies!
-Come learn and have fun with us!
+  Learn about web hacking, reverse engineering, binary exploitation, and more!
 time_start: 2023-09-23T17:00:00.000Z
 time_close: 2023-09-23T23:00:00.000Z
 location: CIF 3039